Basic Food - Work Requirements

 NOTE:

-ABAWDs and households that contain ABAWDs receive a certification period as described under WAC 388-416-0005, but they cannot receive more than three full months of benefits without meeting the ABAWD work requirements.
+ABAWDs and households that contain ABAWDs receive a certification period as described under WAC 388-416-0005, but they can’t receive more than three full months of benefits without meeting the ABAWD work requirements.

 Moving Between Non-Waived and Waived Areas